Our Environment

 We recognise the role of the financial sector in support of Malaysia to achieve its Nationally Determined Contribution (NDC) aligned to the 2015 Paris Agreement goals to limit the global temperature increase to 2 degrees Celcius and we are committed to contribute towards Bank Negara Malaysia’s (BNM) Financial Sector Blueprint 2022 – 2026 to facilitate a just and orderly transition to a greener and low carbon economy.
 As a responsible member of the industry, we remain fully committed to doing our part to promote sustainability and reduce our environmental footprint.
 To ensure that our operations are aligned with global sustainability goals, we are continuously enhancing our policies and procedures to be more ESG-focused.
 We have also begun assessing our climate-related risks and opportunities, and will continue to progressively build capacity to align with international best practices moving forward.
 This will enable us to better measure and manage the environmental impacts of our business activities.

-As part of enhancing transparency and engagement with our stakeholders on our response to climate change, we are progressively adopting the recommendations of the Task Force on Climate-related Financial Disclosures (“TCFD”) starting 2022.
+As part of enhancing transparency and engagement with our stakeholders on our response to climate change, we are progressively adopting the recommendations of the Task Force on Climate-related Financial Disclosures (“TCFD”) since 2022.

 An overview of our climate action is as follows: